How to Pay Corporation Tax Online

 The Corporation Tax must be paid nine months and one day after the end of the accounting period.
 You may have two accounting periods in the year that you set up your business, but usually, you have your accounting period in your financial year.

-Corporation Tax must be paid in installments.
+Corporation Tax must be paid in instalments.
 However, make sure you know the rules and deadlines, as it may vary for taxable profits between £1.5 million to £20 million and taxable profits more than £20 million.

 You must pay any Corporation Tax owed on time if your company or organization is liable for Corporation Tax.
 The government will charge you interest every day if you fail to pay.